bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Declarive programming is essential to avoid introducing bugs that can be avoided.
 It is therefore encouraged to use constructs such as lambdas and streams.

 - Libraries
-Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated
+Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated in multiple extensions.

 ### Automated Testing
 Please refer to the guide on testing for more information.